byheaven/search-in-newtab/README.md

 Tip: Assign a hotkey for faster access in Obsidian → Settings → Hotkeys.

 ### Commands
-- **Open Search in pinned main tab (remember last settings)**: Opens a pinned Search tab and applies your last saved state.
+- **Open Search in pinned main tab (remember last settings)**: Opens a pinned Search tab and applies your last saved state (excluding the query).
+  - Note: If "Remember search query" is enabled in settings, the query will also be restored.
 - **Save current Search state now**: Manually snapshots the active Search view state.
 - **Clear saved Search state**: Forgets the saved state.